rhine3/audiomoth-guide/guide.md

     * While deploying recorders in CUSTOM mode, it will be obvious if a device has lost its programming; its red and green lights will blink simultaneously when you try to flip the switch to CUSTOM.

-## Flash firmware

-As discussed above, several different firmware versions for the AudioMoth have been created and released.
-Some releases are just updates, but some have special functionality.
-For instance, version 1.4.0 enables users to trigger AudioMoth recording only when sound exceeds an amplitude threshold.
-Behavior of the AudioMoth in different firmware versions differs slightly but meaningfully.
-To see all of the features added or changed in each version of the firmware, view [the release descriptions in the GitHub repository](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/releases).

-If you want to flash new firmware to your device, download the application [here](https://www.openacousticdevices.info/flashing) and follow its instructions.
-All of the released firmware versions can be downloaded through the app and applied to the AudioMoth.

 ## Turn on the recorder

 The AudioMoth can be turned on in two ways: DEFAULT mode (move switch to the right) or CUSTOM mode (move switch to the left).